 Just be sure that any part of the vegetable you save was washed well.
 You don’t want any dirt in your broth!

-10. Let broth cool, then pour into containers or jars.
+Let broth cool, then pour into storage containers.

 Unless you plan to use your stock or broth in the next day or two, you might want to store it in the freezer.
 I like to freeze mine in small containers so I can thaw only what I need at the time.
 Freezing broth in ice cubes trays or muffin tins are two more great options.
 You can then take the frozen cubes or “muffins” and store them in a freezer bag.